-Set out on a quest to discover the hidden gems of the Stellenbosch Winelands; around every corner, new tastes to savour, over every hill, breathtaking sights to ogle.
+Set out on a quest to discover the hidden gems of the Stellenbosch Winelands; around every corner, new tastes to savour, over every hill, breathtaking sights to explore.

-This boutique collection of experiences will redefine your idea of wine tasting as you sink into a day of self-indulgent opulence and take the (wine) route less travelled to uncover premium wines and views on offer.
+This boutique collection of experiences will redefine your idea of wine tasting as you sink into a day of self-indulgent opulence and take the (wine) route less travelled to uncover premium wines.

 From the adventurous wine safari 4x4 drive through the rolling vineyards of Jordan Wine Estate, with a cellar tour and barrel room wine tasting; to reserve wine tasting at DeMorgenzon, where gentle baroque music and wildflowers fill the vineyards; to Van Ryn's reserve brandy pairings - this connoisseur’s journey will broaden your horizons and introduce you to one of the best-kept secrets of the area;:the Stellenbosch Kloof Valley.